 WHAT STRESS CAN DO TO YOUR BODY

 The surgery was much more difficult to recover from than I thought.
-Even after my surgery I still wasn’t listening to my body and taking care of myself properly!
+Even after my surgery, I still wasn’t listening to my body and taking care of myself properly!
 It sounds a little crazy, but that’s what happened.

-I thought I should be feeling better but I wasn’t.
+I thought I should be feeling better, but I wasn’t.
 I was exhausted and stressed, feeling overwhelmed because I couldn’t get the things done that needed doing.
-I wasn’t sleeping well which didn’t allow for my body to heal.
+I wasn’t sleeping well, which didn’t allow for my body to heal.

 "Stress is a killer, literally!"

 Although I lead a healthy life in terms of working out every week and eating well, I still deal with high blood pressure.
-It’s been under control for years but during this time (after my surgery) my pressure was off the chart!
+It’s been under control for years, but during this time (after my surgery) my pressure was off the charts!
 Even though I am on medication for this issue, the stress I was putting myself under affected my blood pressure.
 It became so high that I was losing my balance and I often felt faint from just standing up too quickly.

 So I decided to take it easy on myself.
 I had jumped right back into my usual schedule way too fast and didn’t give my body enough time to fully recuperate.
 I took time off from the gym and tried not to overbook my days.
-After taking it slower and giving my body and mind a minute to heal my blood pressure returned to normal.
+After taking it slower and giving my body and mind a minute to heal, my blood pressure returned to normal.